Introduction

 Structured regulatory mapping as prerequisite

 You cannot manage change to something you have not mapped.
-If your compliance framework is not structured — if the links between regulations, obligations, controls, policies, and evidence are not documented and traceable — then impact assessment is guesswork.
-Structured mapping is the prerequisite for effective change management because it gives you a map of what exists, so you can systematically identify what a change affects.
+If the links between regulations, obligations, controls, policies, and evidence are not documented and traceable, impact assessment is guesswork.

 A regulatory change log

-Maintain a central log of all identified regulatory changes.
-This log should record, at minimum: the change description, source, date identified, type, materiality assessment, impact assessment summary, implementation status, owner, target completion date, and verification status.
-The change log is both an operational tool and an audit artefact.
-It answers the regulator's question: “Show me how you track and manage regulatory change.”
+Maintain a central log recording: change description, source, date identified, type, materiality assessment, impact assessment summary, implementation status, owner, target completion date, and verification status.
+This log answers the regulator's question: “Show me how you track and manage regulatory change.”

 Defined roles and responsibilities

-Assign clear ownership for each phase of the change management lifecycle.
-Who is responsible for horizon scanning?
-Who performs impact assessments?
-Who approves implementation plans?
-Who verifies that changes have been embedded?
-In smaller firms, these roles may be held by one or two people, but they still need to be defined.
-Without defined ownership, accountability is diffuse and nothing is reliably followed through.
+Assign clear ownership for each phase: horizon scanning, impact assessment, implementation approval, and verification.
+In smaller firms these roles may be held by one or two people, but they still need to be defined.

 Escalation criteria

-Not all regulatory changes require board-level attention, but some do.
-Define clear criteria for when a change must be escalated — to senior management, to the compliance committee, or to the board.
-Escalation criteria typically include: changes that require significant resource to implement, changes that create a new material risk, changes that require client communication, and changes with very short implementation timelines.
+Define when a change must be escalated to senior management, the compliance committee, or the board: changes requiring significant resource, changes creating new material risk, changes requiring client communication, and changes with very short implementation timelines.

 From Reactive to Proactive

-The shift from reactive to proactive regulatory change management is not a single decision.
-It is a gradual transformation driven by process maturity, better data, and the compounding benefits of structured mapping.
-When your compliance framework is mapped and traceable, every regulatory change becomes an exercise in following the links: identify the affected obligations, trace them to their controls and policies, assess the gap, plan the update, execute, and verify.
+Once your compliance framework is mapped and traceable, every regulatory change becomes an exercise in following the links: identify affected obligations, trace them to controls and policies, assess the gap, plan the update, execute, and verify.
 The process is the same every time.
 Only the content changes.